ivangka/cli-order-executor/README.md

 !c [symbol]
 ```

-Cancels all active orders (not positions) for specified trading pair or for all pairs.
+Cancels all open orders (not positions) for specified trading pair or for all pairs.

 Parameters:

 - `symbol` — trading pair (optional)

 ```
-!c [symbol]     — cancels all orders for the symbol
-!c              — cancels all orders across all pairs
+!c [symbol]     — cancels all open orders for the symbol !c              — cancels all open orders across all pairs
 ```

 **Example:**